SpaceinvaderOne/Macinabox/README.md

 ## **Macinabox**

 This is a container to be run on an Unraid server.
 It will help with the setup of a MacOS VM.
-To use this please install through Unraids community applications but you can see the template here https://raw.githubusercontent.com/SpaceinvaderOne/Docker-Templates-Unraid/master/spaceinvaderone/macinabox.xml
+To use this please install through Unraid's community applications but you can see the template here https://raw.githubusercontent.com/SpaceinvaderOne/Docker-Templates-Unraid/master/spaceinvaderone/macinabox.xml

 > *Variables in unraid template*